ritua2/BOINCatTACC/README.md

 		* Create one automatically through *create_token.py* (deprecated)
 		* Create organization accounts
 	* Organization accounts are preferred since they allow users to sign up in an easier way
-	* Furthermore, users signing signing through this way will have to provide email authorization
+	* Furthermore, users signing through this way will have to provide email authorization
 	* To create an organization, following the instructions below and enter inputs accordingly
 	* An automatic Reef account will be created for each user signing up through this method
 	* For more instructions on supplying tokens through organizations, check the API documentation